NinjaPear API V2 - Now 400% faster Learn more

 The page loads, but the page is not rendered

-• Render the UI elements from those AJAX requests
+• render the UI elements from those AJAX requests

-Then you should expect that results might be incomplete.
-To solve this problem, we have to increase the value of dom_read_delay_ms from it's default of 500 (ms) to 30000(ms).
-What this does is that the browser is asked to wait 30seconds after the page has loaded (like JQuery's $(document).ready()).
+To solve this problem, we have to increase the value of dom_read_delay_ms from its default of 500 ms to 30000 ms. What this does is ask the browser to wait 30 seconds after the page has loaded, much like jQuery's $(document).ready() plus an additional wait.

-Modifying payload to include dom_read_delay_ms parameter
+Modify payload to include the dom_read_delay_ms parameter:

 payload = {